Member Organizations

 International Public Sector Accounting Standards

-According to the IFAC/CIPFA International Public Sector Financial Accountability Index 2020, government entities are still transitioning from cash-basis IPSAS to accrual-basis IPSAS.
-By 2030, national standards will be on a partial accrual basis (IPSAS modified for local context).
+According to the IFAC/CIPFA International Public Sector Financial Accountability Index 2020, Palestine is transitioning from cash-basis IPSAS toward accrual-basis IPSAS, with national standards expected to be on a partial-accrual basis and modified for local context by 2030.
+Accordingly, accrual-basis IPSAS have not been fully adopted for all public sector entities.
+The jurisdiction is assessed as Partially Adopted.

 Current Status: Partially Adopted